Shubhm8971/offline-ai-extension/README.md

 Offline AI Extension

-A lightweight Chrome extension that simulates AI-powered text and media processing fully locally.
-Designed for quick testing and demonstration without external APIs.
+Tagline: A lightweight desktop Chrome extension simulating AI-powered text utilities locally.

+About the Project

+Offline AI Extension is inspired by the idea of testing AI-powered features without relying on external APIs.
+It allows users to summarize, translate, proofread, rewrite, and transcribe content directly in the browser using mock outputs for fast local testing.

+During development, I learned how to structure Chrome extensions modularly, handle content scripts and popups, and implement multiple interactive features in a clean, maintainable way.
+The main challenge was making all features accessible and functional in a local, offline environment.

 Features

-Summarize: Condense selected text into a short summary.
+Summarize: Condenses selected text into a shorter version (mock summary).

-Translate: Mock translation of selected text.

-Proofread: Highlight basic grammar and spelling issues.

-Rewrite: Convert text to a cleaner, alternate version.
+Translate: Converts text into another language (mock translation).

+Proofread: Highlights and corrects grammatical issues in the selected text (mock proofread).

+Rewrite: Rephrases sentences for clarity or style (mock rewrite).

-Transcribe: Upload an audio file and get a mock transcription.
+Transcribe / Upload Audio: Accepts audio files for mock transcription.

-Upload Image/Audio: Mock processing of images or audio for demonstration purposes.

-Installation
+All features work locally without requiring external API calls, ensuring smooth testing and development.

+Built With

+HTML, CSS, JavaScript

+Chrome Extension APIs (content scripts, popup, and messaging)

+Getting Started

-Clone or download this repository.
+Clone the repository.

-Open Chrome and go to chrome://extensions/.
+Open Chrome and navigate to chrome://extensions.

-Enable Developer mode (top-right).
+Enable Developer Mode.

-Click Load unpacked and select this repository’s folder.
+Click Load unpacked and select the extension folder.

-The extension will appear in your toolbar.

-Usage

-Select text on a webpage for Summarize, Translate, Proofread, or Rewrite.

-Click the respective button in the extension popup to see a mock output.

-For Transcribe or Upload Image/Audio, click the button to select a file and view a mock result.

-Structure

-popup.html – UI for the extension popup.

-popup.js – Handles button actions and mock outputs.

-content.js – (Optional) Placeholder for content script communication.

-README.md – Project overview and instructions.

-Notes

-Fully local: All outputs are mock simulations for demonstration.

-Modular structure: Easy to replace mock functions with real AI APIs later.

-No icons are used to keep it lightweight and simple.
+Open any webpage, select text (or upload audio for transcription), and test features.

+Try It Out

+The extension is fully functional locally.
+All buttons provide mock outputs for testing.